rpatel27/python-compounds/README.md

 ```Linux Kernel Module
 $ docker-compose exec web pytest
 ```

 ## Flask:
 The Flask app is running at http://127.0.0.1:5000 <br>
-Once the data is loaded into database table, the above URL also shows untruncated data.
+Once the data is loaded into the database table, the above URL shows untruncated compounds data.
 <br><br>

 ## Turn off Docker containers:
-Run this from project's root:
+To stop and remove containers, run this from project's root:
 ```Linux Kernel Module
 docker-compose down -v
 ```